-Individual flat doors appear to be FD30s rated composite fire doors, and original notional timber doors.
-Original timber doors should be considered for replacement in the future.
+- 1) All flats inspected are equipped with minimum LD3 detection to aid means of escape. - 2) Individual flat doors appear to be FD30s rated composite fire doors, and original notional timber doors.

-- 2)Access was attempted to a sample some of the properties as part of the risk assessment.
-This was to ensure the doors have not been tampered with by residents. - 3) Flat no 8 was accessed and had no self-closer no smoke seals and no intumescent strip fitted.
+3) Access was attempted to sample some of the properties as part of the risk assessment.
+This was to ensure the doors have not been tampered with by residents.